 - It takes a while to first upload the larger size image, then downsize it.

 Why not just nip this in the bud by resizing offline, on your computer….first.

 Overview of How We Resize Images, Offline

-We have an incredibly organized method to editing our images when we get home from a trip.
+We have an incredibly organized method of editing our images when we get home from a trip.

 - First create folders on our hard drives, divide the images after they transfer from a memory disk to a hard drive, then cull.
 We go through this in depth on our post: How to Organize and Edit Your Travel Photos: Part 1